RenCloud/InformatiCup2017/source/introduction.rst

     tensorboad --logdir .

-In the following image you can see the progress of 3 restricted Boltzmann machines during pretraining from a MNIST dataset:
+In the following image you can see the progress of 3 restricted Boltzmann machines during pretraining with a MNIST dataset:

 .. image:: RBM_pretraining_MNIST.png